AnasKhan99156/Billing-Software/README.md

 # Billing_Software

-This software is basically associated with the **Quick Response Code** of the entire item a person purchases.
+This software is basically associated with the **Quick Response Code** of the entire items a person purchases.

 The main agenda for making this project was to reduce the paper usage and send the bill to persons mail id.